JDST10/Cloud-Technologies/README.md

 # FitBit: A Case Study on Women’s Health and Wellness

 In the era of smart devices, Bellabeat has positioned itself as a leader in providing health-focused technology for women.
-The dataset at the heart of this analysis comes from the FitBit Fitness Tracker, capturing minute-level output for physical activity, heart rate, and sleep monitoring from thirty Fitbit users..
+The dataset at the heart of this analysis comes from the FitBit Fitness Tracker, capturing minute-level output for physical activity, heart rate, and sleep monitoring from thirty Fitbit users.

 ### The Data